 3. Be specific about where things should go.

 One of the best ways to teach your child to pick up after themselves is by making sure everything has a “home” to go to.
 Store toys in clear plastic bins with a photo of the contents on the front.
-For example, I will have a bin for LEGOS, and I’ll snap a polaroid of a pile of LEGOS to stick on the front of the bin.
-Or use labels on shelves to delineate where shoes, games, or puzzles should be stored.
+For example, I will have a bin for LEGOS and snap a polaroid of a pile of LEGOS to stick on the front of the bin.
+Or use labels on shelves to show where shoes, games, or puzzles should be stored.
 Now even your non-reading child can’t whine, “But I don’t know where it goes!”

 4. Make it a game.

 Add a bit of fun to clean-up time by putting on some music and having a clean-up dance party.
 Or set a timer and see who can get done cleaning before the timer goes off.
 Or use a little friendly competition: “If you can get your toys put away before mommy is done doing the dishes, you can have a cookie after dinner!”
 I know that’s also considered bribery, but hey . . .
 I’m here for that.
+There are a lot of great ways to make chores fun for kids.

 5. Make sure they earn something for cleaning.